fawern/fawern-documentation/README.md

 assistant = ChatPython()

-prompt = '''Create a snake game using Pygame.
-Include a snake that moves around the screen and eats food.
-Display the score and end the game when the snake collides with the wall or itself.
-Use arrow keys to control the snake' movement '''
+prompt = "Create a snake game using Pygame in Python.
+The snake should move with the arrow keys, grow when it eats food, and the game should end if it collides with the walls or itself.
+Display the current score during gameplay and the final score when the game ends."

 code = assistant.generate_code(prompt)